SamuelBernardDev/MIE1075_BEDMAKINGROBOT_Project/README.md

 3. **`ReinforcementLearningDemo.mp4`**
    - Displays the MP4 simulation of the pillow being moved by the robotic arm.
    - Its located in **Reinforcement_Learning_Demo_using_uf-gym/RFSimulationMP4**
+4. **`SLAMSimulationGif.gif`**
+   - Displays a gif of the simulation of the bed-making robot navigating in the bedroom and mapping out the environment, and determining its pose within the environment.

 ---